 - Phase II is for research and development.
-It pays 500,000 to 1.5 million, and for some agencies and circumstances, up to $2 M over 2 years.
+It pays $500,000 to $1,972,828 (and additional money depending on the agency and circumstances) over two years.
 A commercialization plan for your business is required.

 - A Fast Track combines Phase I and Phase II and requires more preliminary data.

-- A Direct to Phase II skipping Phase I may be a possibility if you have already completed a proof of concept.
-Talk with a program officer to see if they think your proposal seems ready for this type of application.
+- A Direct to Phase II skipping Phase I may be possible if you have already completed a proof of concept.
+Talk with a program officer to learn if your proposal seems ready for this type of application.

-- SBIR Phase II B Bridge Award: Offered by NCI to help bridge the gap between Phase II and obtaining sufficient 3rd party investor funds.
-It pays up to 4M over 2 to 3 years.
+- SBIR Phase II B Bridge Award: Offered by NCI to help bridge the gap between Phase II and obtaining sufficient third-party investor funds.
+It pays up to $4 million over two to three years.

-NIH also offers business development consultants, entrepreneurs-in-residence, and regulatory and reimbursement experts as well as partnering and investing opportunities that assist awardees with commercialization.
+The NIH also has business development consultants, entrepreneurs-in-residence, and regulatory and reimbursement experts, as well as partnering and investing opportunities that assist awardees with commercialization.

 Did You Know?